 Firstly, do your research both using the internet and on foot.
-This is the easiest of our house buying tips.
-Talk to locals, agents and look out for small changes.
+This is the easiest house buying tip.
+Talk to locals, agents and look out for small market changes.

 Keep your cards close to your chest, and try to stay in control.
 If the estate agent is known to much they’ll do all they can to get more money from you.